Anil1111/Academic-Projects-Tutorials/info.md

   `"gitlens.menus": false` property has to be defined in the settings.json incase you wish to hide the toolbar on top of VSCode

 ---

+## Windows Shortcuts

+1. `Windows + Down Arrow` Minimize the active window
+---

+## Integrated Terminal Shortcuts

+1. `code fileName` opens the file in a new tab on the active workspace
+---